ozgurakan/devopsblog/source/_posts/2013-03-26-scaling-horizontally-handling-sessions-on-the-open-cloud.markdown

 > Why is memcached not recommended for sessions?
 Everyone does it!

 > If a session disappears, often the user is logged out.
-If a portion of a cache disappears, either due to a hardware crash or a simple software upgrade, it should not cause your users noticable pain.
+If a portion of a cache disappears, either due to a hardware crash or a simple software upgrade, it should not cause your users noticeable pain.

 Storing sessions in a database means extra load on that database - something you definitely do not want in the cloud.
 It also could mean lag time while replication occurs to any number of slaves (in the case of a relational database) or replica sets (in the case of NoSQL).
 A less-than-ideal service experience occurs when your end user refreshes a page and hits a node without their session data.
 At the very least it means they get logged out of your service, at most it could mean their shopping cart gets reset.